Note: Brodie’s final show as Billy in the West End (London) production of the show was on 9-Apr-2016.

 Brodie first discovered dancing through the PrimarySTEPS program at his school.
 PrimarySTEPS is a national junior school program intended to provide a creative introduction to ballet for children, and Brodie first took part at age seven.

-The boys’ coach at Garstang School of Gymnastics, Fiona Catterall, says the staff at the school are all very proud of Brodie and what he’s accomplished.
-She says Brodie still finds time to attend gym training each week in between all the auditions and ballet studies, and that the gym work had helped build up his stamina.
+The boys’ coach at Garstang School of Gymnastics, Fiona Catterall, said the staff at the school were all very proud of Brodie and what he’s accomplished.
+She said that Brodie still found time to attend gym training each week in between all the auditions and ballet studies, and that the gym work had helped build up his stamina.
 In fact, “His parents say the basic body conditioning is a great help with the ballet,” she added.

-Brodie’s stated goals in the short term are in his words are “When I grow up I want to be in the Royal Ballet or play Billy Elliot in the West End.
+Brodie’s stated goals in the short term, in his words, were “When I grow up I want to be in the Royal Ballet or play Billy Elliot in the West End.”
 Perhaps never in his wildest dreams did he think he could achieve both by age 11.

 In March of 2014, Brodie learned that after two successful auditions in Manchester and London that he had been accepted to the Royal Ballet School.
-He began boarding at the school in London in September.
 It’s a prestigious appointment, as only 12 boys from around the world were accepted.

 But then Billy Elliot came along.
 While at his dance school, Brodie’s mum learned about auditions for the role of Billy in Billy Elliot the Musical in the West End.
 Brodie attended two auditions, the first in Manchester and the second one in London, and was then asked to attend the Billy Summer School, which was a five week program.
 At the conclusion of Summer School, the BETM creative team obviously had liked what they saw and they offered Brodie the role of Billy.
 Shortly after that, Brodie moved into the Billy House where several months of intense training led up to his debut.

 So now, with his debut as Billy at the Victoria Palace Theatre on 19-Nov-2014, he has realized the second of his goals.
-With that debut, he becomes London’s 39th Billy and is the 81st boy to play the role professionally worldwide.
+With that debut, he became London’s 39th Billy and was the 81st boy to play the role professionally worldwide.

 In a video series called Meet the Billys, the BETM company introduces its Billys to the world.
 Here’s Brodie’s: